You’re a home owner and that means responsibilities.

-That’s a lot of work.
+While homeownership is rewarding, it does take a lot of effort.
 So why not have your home do a bit of work, too?
-It’s time to get your house to pay you back by extracting value from it—and it all starts with either a Home Equity Loan (HELOAN) or Home Equity Line of Credit (HELOC).
+Your house can pay you back when you extract value from it—starting with either a Home Equity Loan or Home Equity Line of Credit.

 But what’s the difference?
 Let’s take a closer look at both options to ensure you’re making the correct choice for your financial needs.